 Assistant coaching is a major commitment of time and this must be considered by individuals prior to putting their name forward so as not to impact the team.
-Should a head coach wish to appoint a nonparent assistant coach, the SMHSC Coach Selection Committee must approve such appointment and he/she will be subject to the Coach Selection Criteria.
+Should a head coach wish to appoint a non-parent assistant coach, the SMHSC Coach Selection Committee must approve such appointment and he/she will be subject to the Coach Selection Criteria.
+Youth coaches are considered when no qualified adult coaches are available.